 Musically Prince was still improving and becoming better with time.
-He focussed more on guitar playing - although I will always favour his piano/keyboard playing, as will others will remain to have a prevalence for his bass slapping or his very percussive style of drumming.
+He focussed more on guitar playing - although I will always favor his piano/keyboard playing, as will others will remain to have a prevalence for his bass slapping or his very percussive style of drumming.

 Feeling good, feeling better, feeling wonderful.
 That is how Prince appeared to be in the last years.
 At least to me.
 More relaxed, less awkward.
-Still creating, producing music and performing at the highest level.
+Still creating, producing music, and performing at the highest level.

 Prince died in an elevator on April 21, 2016, overcome by an opioid that took away his physical pain and eventually his life.
 Was it the elevator that did him in?
-The one he sung about in “Let’s Go Crazy”?
+The one he sang about in “Let’s Go Crazy”?
 We may never know.
 What we do know is:

 There’ll never B another like him